MatinH2004/BnB-Manager/README.md

   - If a user enters an URL for a page without signing in first, the sign in page is displayed, and the requested url is saved into `session[:request_path]`, by calling `path_info` on the `request` object.
 Upon successful authentication, the app redirects the user to the path in `session[:request_path]` or to `"/"` if no path is present. (`app.rb`, line 313)

 - Authentication passwords are encrypted using the `BCrypt` gem.
 As you can see in the `post "/users/signup"` route, a hashed password is generated (`app.rb`, line 351), and user data is saved into the `users.yml` yaml file.

+## Revisions

+### App Configuration
+"There's a lacking detail in the configuration of your app or the instruction for running of your app"
+  - The configuration detail missing was `require "bundler/setup"` missing at the top of `app.rb`, which sets up the enviroment for Ruby and properly loads the required gems.
+Since this is defined now, we must run the app using `bundle exec ruby app.rb`.

+### Require Signed In User
+"I was able to delete a property without being logged in with `curl -X POST -iv -d "" 'http://localhost:4567/delete/3'`"
+  - I fixed this issue by adding `required_signed_in_user` to the POST routes that delete data.
+Other POST routes won't need this, because they need to validate user input before modifying data, so logged out users won't be able to make a POST request with `curl`.